iTwin/itwinjs-core/test-apps/display-test-app/android/README.md

 To run the app, open the **imodeljs-test-app** project (a directory peer of this readme file) in Android Studio and select `Run 'app'` or `Debug 'app'` from the **Run** menu.

+## Displaying an iModel

+First, upload a .ibim file to the `/data/data/com.bentley.imodeljs_test_app/files/` directory on your device.

+Next, modify line 22 in `app/src/main/java/com/bentley/imodeljs_test_app/MainActivity.java` where `MobileFrontend` is being configured to specify the filename for your uploaded iModel.

 ## Debugging

 You can use a local build of the addon to enable native debugging in this app.